kcoyle/RDF-AP/Patterns.md

 * Main entity (0 or 1)
 * Secondary entities (0 or unlimited)

 Entities can be identified using RDF types (classes) or through specific properties.

 [Note: assume that cardinality can be used throughout, even if not expressly listed.]

+## Stand alone

+In the Dublin Core Description Set Profile there is a quality called "stand alone" which is either true or false.
+This determines whether an entity can exist without being the object of some other entity.
+"False" is is a broader requirement than a dependency because it does not state a dependency on any particular other entity in the set.
+"True" would allow, for example, that there could be entities for persons even though they are not associated with a specific resource.
+This could also be useful in allowing entities to be created at a convenient point in the workflow without triggering errors before the description is completed.

 ## Properties